RGRU/ScreenViewer/README.md

 [![npm version](https://badge.fury.io/js/screen-viewer.svg)](https://badge.fury.io/js/screen-viewer)

 # RxJS ScreenViewer
-Module for definition screen type by RXJS.
-There is Flow in code.
+Module for definition screen type by RxJS.

 For why?
 More comfortably using adaptive site created by screen types, than using particular sizes.
 This addition absctract layer give to you flexible and maintainable.